 Toxic Air and other pollutants can harm your newborn baby and be a threat to your family.

 You imagine of your precious baby dreaming away in their crib with colorful pictures and stuffed animals surrounding them on the shelves.
-But what kind of harmful spores could be floating around the air, unnoticed?
+But what kind of harmful microbial growth spores could be floating around the air, unnoticed?
+What else creates toxic air in the home?

-But since we can’t see or smell these harmful air spores, it’s hard to imagine these “invisible” enemies could harm your newborn.
+But since we can’t see or smell these harmful air spores or toxic air, it’s hard to imagine these “invisible” enemies could harm your newborn.

-Since babies breathe more often and they usually spend most of their time crawling around the floor at ground level, they are at a much greater risk for ingesting harmful contaminants.
+Since babies breathe more often and they usually spend most of their time crawling around the floor at ground level.
+This makes babies at a much greater risk for ingesting harmful contaminants in toxic air.
+If you like, read more on Air Quality in our recent blog.

 It is very hard to find safe paint nowadays.
 Many brands claim to be low-VOC, but those levels do not include the other pigments or colors in the mixture.
 Colors are the leading source for VOC’s in paint.
 We recommend looking for paints with the Green Seal.
 These paints are certified to meet the strictest indoor air quality standards in the country.

 Sticking away from brand new furniture and instead buying used cuts down on formaldehyde that is emitted by both furniture finishes and glues.
-Formaldehyde resins “set” after five years.
+Formaldehyde resins “set” after five years, but it could be contributing to toxic air beforehand.
 Once it sets it becomes safe enough for a baby to be exposed to.
-The best part is that used furniture is cheap!
+The best part is that used furniture is it can be cheap!
 Check out your local thrift store or estate sale.

 Take the money you saved by buying used furniture and invest it in a quality organic baby mattress and bedding.
 Traditional bedding can include the same harmful formaldehyde that is in new furniture.
-Regular mattresses have been treated with toxic flame retardants that can cause breathing problems.
+Regular mattresses have been treated with toxic flame retardants that can cause toxic air contamination and lead to breathing problems.

 If you decided to go with new furniture after all, we recommend sticking with solid wood options.
 They will probably include finishes that have formaldehyde, but letting the furniture sit in a garage or storage area will help air it out.